 Are you on the lookout for a film festival right on your front doorstep, here in Sheffield?
 Well, you’re in luck because we have just the festival to help revive your love for everything film.

-Sheffield has quite an underrepresented film reputation despite housing some of the most iconic film festivals the UK has seen in Sheffield Doc/Fest, Sheffield Adventure Film Festival, Celluloid Screams: Sheffield Horror Film Festival and Sensoria Music & Film Festival.
+Sheffield has quite an underrepresented film reputation despite housing some of the most iconic film festivals the UK has seen, Sheffield Doc/Fest, Sheffield Adventure Film Festival, Celluloid Screams: Sheffield Horror Film Festival, and Sensoria Music & Film Festival.